Financing Your Study Abroad Experience

 Are There Opportunities To Receive Scholarships?

-Scholarships are available based on your academic major, intended study abroad location, financial need, cultural connection to your host country and more.
-There are also external scholarships for students with need for additional financial support.
-You can work with the Financial Aid Office and Study Abroad Office to identify these opportunities.
+Scholarships are available based on your academic major, intended study abroad location, financial need, cultural connection to your host country, study abroad provider or host university, and more.
+You can explore some of these opportunities on the Study Abroad Scholarships web page.